Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Error term estimate of non-linear Cauchy-Riemann equation I

 Here $ \mathcal P$ is the inverse of the complex linear part of the parallel transport along the path $r \mapsto v_r(z)$.
 This path is not a geodesic.
 However we can apply the same argument as the proof of Lemma \ref{lemA1} to obtain

 where $\frak F_{i}$, $\frak F^x_{i}$, $\frak F^y_{i}$ are smooth maps.
 Here $\frak P = (({\rm Pal}_{u_1}^u)^{(0,1)})^{-1}$.
-The first inequality of (\ref{2ff160}) follows from (\ref{formulaA22}) and (\ref{formulaA223}). \end{proof} \begin{rem} In the argument of this section or anywhere in this paper we {\it never} use the fact that we take parallel transport with respect to the Levi-Civita connection.
-We can actually use any linear connection which preserves $TL \subset TX$ in place of Levi-Civita connection of the metric given in Lemma \ref{lem:g0}, as we did in \cite[Chapter 7]{fooo:book1}.
+The first inequality of (\ref{2ff160}) follows from (\ref{formulaA22}) and (\ref{formulaA223}). \end{proof} \begin{rem} In the argument of this appendix or anywhere in this paper we {\it never} use the fact that we take the parallel transport with respect to the Levi-Civita connection.
+We can actually use any linear connection which preserves $TL \subset TX$ in place of {the} Levi-Civita connection of the metric given in Lemma \ref{lem:g0}, as we did in \cite[Chapter 7]{fooo:book1}.

 In the case when there are several (finitely many) Lagrangian submanifolds $L_{\alpha}$ so that they have mutually clean intersection, we cannot generalize Lemma \ref{lem:g0} to find a Hermitian metric such that all the $L_{\alpha}$ are totally geodesic.
 However it is easy to see that there exists a linear connection which preserves all the subspaces $TL_{\alpha} \subset TX$. \end{rem}